 So what exactly are silverfish?
 These nocturnal insects literally get their name from their silver/greyish appearance, and fish-like movements.
 They tend to move quickly, burrowing in places where there is moisture or damp conditions.
 As a result, you’re more likely to find these critters in the bathroom, damp basements or any other humid places in the home.
 In addition, they often hide in dark corners, clutter or behind furniture, where they can lay eggs and quickly multiply — hence why it’s so important to know how to get rid of silverfish fast.
 Although silverfish are generally harmless, these can cause havoc to the home.
 In particular, silverfish are capable of destroying books, wallpaper, carpets and clothes with their droppings.

-The good news is, there are simple things you can do to get rid of silverfish fast, and prevent them from returning.
-So, if you want to banish these tiny pests for good, here’s how to get rid of silverfish in your home.
+Luckily, there are simple things you can do to get rid of silverfish quickly.
+So, if you want to banish these tiny pests, here’s how to get rid of silverfish in your home.

 1. Reduce humidity

 Since silverfish thrive in humid conditions, make sure you reduce humidity in areas in the home.
 Ensure bathrooms and kitchens are well-ventilated, by opening windows or using extractor fans.

 Keep moisture at bay by fixing leaking faucets or pipes, but if you do have consistent plumbing problems however, you may need to call in a professional to fix the issue.
 Another good option is to invest in one of the best dehumidifiers to help reduce the levels of humidity in a room, or leave the fan on.